 Mr. Nguyen Quang Viet, Chairman of Quang Vinh Commune People's Committee, recalled that in the past, every rainy season, the local government always had to worry about the safety of fishing households in Tien Phong village.
 Because all households lived on a small boat, which was both a means of fishing for a living and a place to live.

-With financial support from the government and philanthropists to build flood-proof houses, households are able to live in sturdy, tall houses, and the worries of the past are no longer there.
+With financial support from the government and philanthropists to build flood-proof houses, households can now live in sturdy, tall houses, and the old worries are no longer there.

 The whole Tien Phong village has 92 households with 267 people.
 Of these, 24 households have been drifting on boats for many generations.
 Thanks to the appeal of Ha Tinh province, benefactors have supported 9 billion VND to build 24 houses, determined to bring the people of Tien Phong fishing village to shore.